MrRobertPaulson/SevenSeas/README.md

 - Mining Algorithm: Equihash 200,9

 ## About this Project
-Pirate Chain (ARRR) is a 100% private send cryptocurrency.
+Meow Chain (MEOW) is a 100% private send cryptocurrency.
 It uses a privacy protocol that cannot be compromised by other users activity on the network.
 Most privacy coins are riddled with holes created by optional privacy.
-Pirate Chain uses zk-SNARKs to shield 100% of the peer to peer transactions on the blockchain making for highly anonymous and private transactions.
+Meow Chain uses zk-SNARKs to shield 100% of the peer to peer transactions on the blockchain making for highly anonymous and private transactions.

 ## Getting started